 12.4.5.0 Mapping rules

 TTCN-3 matching mechanisms can be retrieved from the TE and constructed using the IMatchingMechanism interface.
-The template mapping interface is constructed hierarchically with IMatchingMechanism as the basic interface.
+The template mapping interface is constructed hierarchically with ITciMatchingMechanism as the basic interface.
 Specialized interfaces for different types of matching mechanisms have been defined.

 12.4.5.1 MatchingMechanism